Oshuma/comics/README.md

 $ docker-compose run web rake db:migrate
 ```

-There's a wrapper script `dc.sh` that can be used to run commands in the `web` container:
+There's a wrapper script `web.sh` that can be used to run commands in the `web` container:

 ```
-$ ./dc.sh rake routes
+$ ./web.sh rake routes
 ```

 ## Deploy